Purpose

 • a letter from the nominator.

-• or, in the case of a self-nomination, at least two and no more than three letters, ideally one from a colleague and one from a student (student letters can be from current student(s) or former student(s) who have graduated from UML within the past five years).
+• or, in the case of a self-nomination, two (and not more than three) letters of support, ideally one from a colleague and one from a student (student letters can be from current student(s) or former student(s) who have graduated from UML within the past five years).

 • Note: A single individual may write no more than one support letter for each award category.